 State laws allow most adults eligible to be adoptive parents regardless of their marital status, age, income, or sexual orientation.
 Adults with disabilities are also not automatically disqualified from becoming an adoptive parent.

 However, it is important to note some faith-based adoption agencies may have different policies.
 Also, having a criminal history may cause issues for you when seeking to adopt a child, but most states allow an adoption to proceed as long as your convictions are not seriously violent, do not involve children, and are not sexual in nature.

 In the United States, children younger than 18 years old may be eligible for adoption.
 Each state dictates other factors for eligibility, such as whether the child’s parents or guardians have terminated their rights or other residency requirements.

 For international adoption, there are a number of other requirements for adopting a child controlled by federal laws.
 This process can look very different, be more costly, and involve applying for visas, which is why it is important to work with an attorney experienced in these types of adoptions.

 Some states allow for the adoption of adults in situations where a child recently turned 18 but has a sibling under 16 or when an adult lacks mental capacity.

 While state laws vary, every person who wants to adopt a child must go through a legal adoption process.
-You, the parents-to-be, start the process by submitting to a thorough investigation by licensed social workers or juvenile court officers.
-During the investigation, you and the child to be adopted will be thoroughly assessed to make certain both parties are appropriate for adoption and to ensure a good match.
+The parents-to-be, you individually or with your partner, initiate the process by submitting to a thorough investigation by licensed social workers or juvenile court officers.
+During the investigation, both you and the child to be adopted will be thoroughly assessed to make certain both parties are appropriate for adoption and to ensure a good match.